Click on the Corner Type You Plan on Using to Jump to Information and Videos Specific to Your Installation:

 You can either use traditional crown molding corner pieces or ones we offer at Focal Point.
 Either way, you'll want to follow the steps below to get that professional finish to your trim.

 Take accurate measurements throughout your room, and be sure to note inner and outer corners.
 Measure twice for the best results and write down every measurement.
 When you're using traditional crown molding corner pieces or our Corner Blocks, precise measurements are necessary.
 You don't get a margin of error with these corner pieces.

 If you're using Focal Point Corner Blocks and Connectors, screw them to the wall using the tabs on the sides.
 They should be tight to the ceiling for a flawless look and to properly line up with the rest of the trim.
 The crown molding connectors usually go in the middle of walls that require two pieces of crown molding.

-Corner blocks from Focal Point can work with moldings offered by other vendors.
+Corner blocks from Focal Point can work with foam moldings offered by other vendors as well.
 There are also other types of corner blocks available on the market, such as ones made of wood.
 Regardless of the option you choose, corner pieces and connectors eliminate the need for miter cuts and coping the trim for a snug fit.
 Crown molding corners are available online, or you can also find numerous style options at stores such as Home Depot or Lowe's.

 3. Measure and Cut the Molding

 Measure the space between the corner block and the connector then measure a piece of trim.
 This measurement should be within 1/16 of an inch, so it is critical to measure accurately.
 If you're worried about making a precise cut, make your cut a bit past the measured line.
 You can then trim down any excess depending on the material you're using.
 It's better to have your molding a hair too long at first than too short!

 The material of your trim also determines how you should cut the crown molding.
 Remember to work safely and use the appropriate tools for the job.